-We encourage an open and transparent culture, to identify concerning, problematic or inappropriate behaviour early so that we are able to minimise the risk of abuse; and ensure that adults working in or on behalf of the school or college are clear about professional boundaries and in accordance with the ethos and values of the institution.
+We encourage an open and transparent culture, to identify concerning, problematic or inappropriate behaviour early so that we are able to minimise the risk of abuse; and ensure that

-The role of our school's case manager and the principles for managing LLC is the same as set out above reporting process parallel to what is set out within the section where concerns meet harm threshold, for example the principles and practice.
+The role of our school's case manager and the principles for manging LLC is the same as set out above reporting process parallel to what is set out within the section where concerns meet harm threshold, for example the principles and practice.

 If we are uncertain of threshold criteria for either LADO referral or LLC we consult with school's HR and the LADO.
-At Longlands Primary School and Nursery we have clear codes of conduct and processes in place to deal with any concerns or allegations which do not meet the LADO threshold.
+At Albury and Puller Memorial schools we have clear codes of conduct and processes in place to deal with any concerns or allegations which do not meet the LADO threshold.
 Such concerns may arise from suspicion, complaint, safeguarding concerns, or allegation from another member of staff, disclosure made by a child, parent or another outside of the school or pre-employment vetting checks.